-Sometimes we’re asked what is the best thing that Voorhees area homeowner's can do to secure their air conditioning and heating system between their regular PLUS Maintenance Tune-ups?
+Sometimes we’re asked what is the best thing that Voorhees area homeowner's can do to secure their air conditioning and heating system between their regular tune-ups?
 The answer is simple this; remember to change the heating and air conditioning air filter.
 Buying new furnace and return air filters is crucial to the effectiveness of your HVAC system, as well as your home's air quality.
 Did you know indoor air pollution is among the top five environmental health risks?
 It’s not thought of often, but it is extremely important to consider.
 Changing the air filters is not all that hard for most Voorhees homeowners, but there are often two hurdles to actually getting it done:

 - Determining just how often to change your furnace or air conditioner filter.

 - Changing them when you’re suppose to.

 Most filters have a recommended guideline on the box or plastic.
 It may instruct "Lasts up to 3 months" or "Change filter every 90 days".
 Check out the filters at the store and you'll see that some are meant to only last one month, while other manufacturers (like Honeywell) have produced media air cleaners with filters meant to be changed once every 6-12 months.
 The standard seems to be once every 3 months for most higher quality filters, but we have a rule of thumb that we suggest our readers to go by.
 If they're dirty, change them!
 A dirty air filter can contribute or cause damage to expensive parts, like your compressor, so it's best to change it out more often than not.
 If you want to follow the manufacturer's recommended limit, we suggest writing the date on the filter when you swap it out, and setting a reminder for yourself in your phone or on a calendar.
 Also be aware that your filter manufacturer might have a different recommendation from your HVAC unit manufacturer.